 The music of Bach is said to be the apogee of Lutheran church music and the musical expression of the Reformation.
 The 28th July is his memorial day in the Lutheran Church.

-Johann Sebastian Bach was born in Eisenach in 1685 as offspring of a ramified musician family and as eighth child of his parents.
+Born in Eisenach in 1685, he was the offspring of a ramified musician family and the eighth child of his parents.
 His father was wait and aulic trumpeter.
 A cousin of his father was organist at the Saint George's Church, owing to whom the young Bach came in contact with church and organ music very early.
 Aged eight he went to the same latin school which Martin Luther had attended two hundred years ago.
 His mother died in 1694 and his father in 1695.
-Therefore Johann Sebastian Bach and one of his brothers were forced move to Ohrdruf to live with their elder brother Johann Christoph Bach.
+Therefore Johann Sebastian Bach and one of his brothers were forced to move to Ohrdruf to live with their elder brother Johann Christoph Bach.